Scalerize/Scalerize.InfiniteGpu/README.md

 **Democratizing AI Compute Power Through Decentralized Resource Sharing**

 InfiniteGPU is a production-ready platform that enables effortless exchange of compute resources for AI workloads.
-Requestors can offload intensive AI inference tasks to a distributed network of providers, while providers monetize their idle GPU/CPU capacity — all orchestrated through an elegant web interface and native desktop application.
+Requestors can offload intensive AI inference tasks to a distributed network of providers, while providers monetize their idle NPU/GPU/CPU capacity, orchestrated through a web interface and native desktop application.

 ## 🎯 Project Goal